 In 2010 Misa invited Stephen to join her as Co-Artistic Director of the company and he began to take a more active role as a choreographer and in an administrative and organizational capacity.

 In 2012 SonneBlauma embraces the winds of change.
-Recognizing that their work was shifting from a local to global venture, that it was embracing more than dance, physical theater and music to include experimental and exploratory work, and that it was also shifting structurally to embrace more co-creative and collaborative ventures the decision was made to allow a new name to emerge.
+Recognizing that their work was shifting from a local to global platform, was embracing more than dance, physical theater and music to include experimental and exploratory work, and that it that it was also shifting structurally to embrace more co-creative and collaborative ventures the decision was made to allow a new name to emerge and depart from hierarchical structures altogether doing away with the title of Artistic Director and organizing laterally.
+At this time Mojca Majcen, who we connected with in the 2011 ADaPT Festival came on board as a co-founder of "ArtBark".
+Later in 2012, when Trina Mannino returned to Santa Barbara for the Affinity Project, Stephen and Misa discussed the quality of her character and the degree of her creative ability and invited her to join the ArtBark organizational team as an East Coast organizer.

 INTERNATIONAL STATUS: In 2008 SonneBlauma became an international company traveling to Istanbul to perform at the AFL Kültür Merkezi with the Ziggurat Dance Company and to give a lecture demonstration and conduct a week long workshop at Çatı.
 In June of 2012 we returned to Europe as organizers and participants in RAW MATTERS: ADaPT Fest Vienna, AUSTRIA.
 We also produced our Affinity II project in Paris, FRANCE.
-In June of 2013 we will travel to Istanbul to reconnect with our collaborators for the INTEGRAL MOVES: SB-ADaPT Fest - Istanbul project.
+There are plans in the works to return to Europe in 2015 for the Alma Karlin Project.

 2011: SB-ADaPT (A Dance and Physical Theater) Festival